 Ethiopia used to have a rich shipping tradition - ports of Adulis and Zeyila had been the sea ports that were used by Ethiopian and foreign merchants.
 Today, Shipping in Ethiopia is alive and thriving.
-Even though Ethiopia is a landlocked country, it uses Djibouti port (mainly) and Berbera port to ship its import and export cargo.
+Even though Ethiopia is a landlocked country, it uses Djibouti and Tadjoura ports in Djibouti (mainly) and Berbera port to ship its import and export cargo.

-In this section, one can find:
+In this section, one can find information on: